symbol/symbol-docs/source/guidelines/generating-transaction-builders.rst

 **Memory Efficiency**

 Large networks compute a large number of transactions.
 Working with binary optimized in size makes the communication faster.
-Furthermore, reading entities from memory buffers -or just a part of them - is memory efficient.
+Furthermore, reading entities from memory buffers—or just a part of them—is memory efficient.

 **Flexibility**